Code-Institute-Submissions/project-3/README.md

 ### Final check on desktop

-I tested the various scrollings on desktop using Safari v8.0.8, Chrome v68.0.3440.106 and Firefox v62.0.
+I tested the various scrollings on desktop using Safari v8.0.8, Chrome v70.0.3538.77 and Firefox v63.0.

+On safari, the logo refuses to display even though the image is loaded.

 ### Manual testing using Chrome.
 Example of testing steps:
-1. css link - set body background color to red.
-Pass (before it was white)
-2. script.js link - append hello world div using jQuery.
-Checked in Chrome.
-Pass
-Noticed that links for bootstrap (both css and js are not loading.)
-3. Changed links for bootstrap - now loading.
-Checked with Chrome.

-15. The contact form itself has no back end and will not submit anything.
-    To indicate some activity I added jQuery code to display an alert when the contact form is submitted.
-This was tested.
-Pass
-16. Added validation code.
-Tested - Pass
-17. Added code that will hide the collapsed menu when an item is selected.
-Pass
+1. Test menu in various order both when logged in and when not.
+2. Test that user page and current game menus display only when a user is logged in.
+3. Test that the menu for the current page does not show in all cases.
+4. Test contact form for validation of entered data as well that it actually sends the email.
+5. Manually test the logo.
+    * The excalmation mark follows the mouse when hovering over the logo image.
+    * The background image of the logo is switched when hovering and switched back when the mouse moves out.
+6. User moves to another page while playing and is able to come back to the game by clicking the `CURRENT GAME` menu item in the navigation bar.

+**All Tests passed on desktop and mobile** (*does not apply to logo*) **.**

 ### Manual Testing - User Stories